 Jones both stopped and scored touchdowns as a cornerback, defensive back and punt returner.
 He made First-Team All-Big East in 2004 and second team in 2003.
 Jones never won more than nine games in a season under Rich Rodriguez.
 The Mountaineers never won a bowl game, either.

-Jeff Fischer and the Tennessee Titans took a chance on Pacman with their first-round pick (sixth-overall pick) of the 2005 NFL Draft.
+Jeff Fisher and the Tennessee Titans took a chance on Pacman with their first-round pick (sixth-overall pick) of the 2005 NFL Draft.
 The Titans considered it their official business to keep Jones out of legal trouble.
-But Pacman’s illicit activities got him arrested before their first preseason minicamp even began.
+But Pacman's illicit activities got him arrested before their first preseason minicamp even began.